chriszs/zubak-skees.dev/src/content/examples/laid-off.md

     - data processing & analysis
     - graphics & design
 description: >-
-    For fun, built this interactive graphic to showcase data collected by an open source Big Local News project to scrape layoff notices from all 50 states.
+    For fun, built this interactive graphic to showcase data collected by an open source project to scrape layoff notices from all 50 states.
 Contributed open source scrapers to the project for several states as a volunteer.
 img: ./img/laidoff.png